-As the temperature dips and the frost begins to accumulate on the ground, there’s one thing likely to be on your mind: how far away is Christmas?
-That magical season will soon to be upon us and it pays off to be prepared – else you’ll miss out on a season’s worth of excitement in Central Alberta.
+As the temperature dips and the frost begins to accumulate on the ground, there’s one thing likely to be on your mind: its time to get out and explore!
 Winter comes alive in Central Alberta and below we outline a few examples of how you can experience it.

 In Innisfail, you can take a walk on the wild side to shake off the winter blues – a winter wolf walk in Discovery Wildlife Park!
 Long walks through the woods get more interesting with the help of the park’s two wolves, Nisa and Lupe.
 Besides getting up close and personal with wolves, you’ll learn more about their lives and get the chance to roam through the entire park.